Self-organized quantization and oscillations on continuous fixed-energy sandpiles: Results

 For small average energies $\mu\lesssim0.8$ a phase (labeled A in Fig.~\ref{fig:3_lin_pd}) exists which becomes inactive within the limit $t\rightarrow \infty$.
 The steady state is characterized by all site energies $z_i\leq 1$, $i\in \{1,\dots,N\}$, that is, $T=1$.
 With increasing $\mu$ the fraction $a(0)=(2\mu-1)/(2\mu)$ of initially active sites must increase.
 At $t=1$ the fraction of active sites $a(1)$ will also increase with $\mu$ because each of the $a(0)\cdot N$ sites will be able to activate one of the previously inactive $\left(1-a(0)\right)\cdot N$ sites.
 In some cases, two active sites will be able to promote either a previously inactive site or a previously already active site to exceed the threshold.
 Notably, as total activity $\sum_{t=0}^{\infty}a(t)$ increases with increasing $\mu$, fewer sites will remain completely inactive at all $t$ and the probability density of sites with energy $0<z_i<1$ will decrease.

-When $\mu$ is increased further, a type of percolation threshold is exceeded, beyond which activity affects all sites.
+When $\mu$ is increased further, we speculate that a type of percolation threshold is exceeded, beyond which activity affects all sites.
+Whereas we leave further thought of this threshold to future work, one path towards its exploration could be a directed percolation approach.
 Even for the finite system, this transition appears discontinuous when quantified by the activity $\langle a\rangle$ or the spatial variance $\langle\sigma\rangle$.
 For average energies in the parameter region B (marked in Fig.~\ref{fig:3_lin_pd}), the typical attractors are dominated by regions of clear checkerboard patterns separated by ``frustrated furrows'' as discussed above ({\it compare}: Fig.~\ref{fig:4_lin_states}).
 These frustrated furrow states do not impact on overall activity, as they alternate between sequences $\{a,i,i,a\}$ and $\{i,a,a,i\}$, where $a$ and $i$ refer to active and inactive sites, respectively, thus leaving total activity constant.